 - Application code should be fully developed.

 - Unit testing, integration testing, and system testing should be completed.

-- Cosmetic errors are acceptable before UAT.
+- Cosmetic errors are acceptable before acceptance testing (AT).

 - Regression testing should be performed with no major defects.

 - All identified defects should be fixed and tested prior to conducting user acceptance testing.

 - All testing should have a traceability matrix completed.

 - The acceptance testing environment should be kept ready.